webcrumbs-community/webcrumbs/.github/ISSUE_TEMPLATE/blank.md

 ---
-name: Blank issue
+name: 📄 Blank Issue
-about: Create a blank issue
+about: Create a custom issue without a pre-filled template
-title: ''
-labels: ''
-assignees: ''

 ---